 How long will it take to complete a Sports Management Degree?

-You can complete your undergraduate and graduate courses at the University of Providence in five years and come away with a Master’s Degree in Sports Management.
+You can complete your undergraduate and graduate courses at the University of Providence in four years.

 How much will I make with a degree in Sports Management?